- What is a blockchain?

 Bitcoin as Digital Gold

-Narratives drive markets as much or more than fear and uncertainty does.
+Narratives drive markets as much or more than fear and uncertainty do.

-Although Gold hasn’t been an effective currency in hundreds if not thousands of years in most places, its still being recommended by big banks and asset managers as a safe haven asset worthy of 1-5% of a traditional financial nest egg in the off-chance that calamity happens.
+Although Gold hasn’t been a practical currency in hundreds if not thousands of years in most places, it’s still being recommended by big banks and asset managers as a safe haven asset worthy of 1-5% of a traditional financial nest egg in the off-chance that calamity happens.
 This narrative that it stores its value in times of distress is just that – a narrative.
 It will work until it doesn’t.
 If rarity or scarcity is the argument, there are more scarce assets on this planet that could replace Gold if the narrative shifted.

 Bitcoin is one of them.